Playing Fetch for Bed Bugs

 These are the signs of bed bugs

-Bed bugs feed, then shed their skin (molting).
-Molted skin will be similar in size to the bed bugs and they can located in the following locations:
+After feeding, bed bugs shed their skin (a process called molting).
+These molted skins are similar in size to the bugs themselves and can be found in the following areas:

 • Along mattress seams